mrseidel/book-ics4u-processing-java/objects.md

 * We moved everything that was inside ```setup()``` that had to do with the circle into ```MovingCircle()```.
 This special method is called the **constructor**.
 A constructor is called whenever an object is first created, like in the line ```mc = new MovingCircle();```.
 A constructor tells the program what to do whenever an object is _first created_.
 * We moved all of the functions from outside the ```draw()``` and ```setup()``` functions inside the ```MovingCircle``` class.
 These are now called **methods** of this particular class (or things this class can do).

-When you are first creating classes
+When you are first creating classes from scratch, you will want to think of the different ways that you want to use the class.
+This will help with the characteristics (typically instance variables) and abilities (typically methods) of the class you are making.